Skip to main content

 Flora Ecosystems

 The vegetation of the exclusion zone demonstrates remarkable natural succession as forests reclaim former agricultural lands, villages, and infrastructure.
 Pine and birch forests dominate the sandy landscapes, while mixed deciduous forests of oak, linden, and maple are expanding across former farmland.
 The famous Red Forest, killed by extreme radiation in 1986, has been partially recolonized by new growth.
 Wetland communities along the Pripyat River remain largely intact, with extensive reedbeds, sedge meadows, and floodplain forests.
+The reserve contains 1,256 species of higher plants in total.
+[1]

 Geology

-The reserve lies within the Polissian lowland on the border of the Ukrainian Shield, a region of flat to gently undulating terrain underlain by Precambrian crystalline basement rocks covered by thick quaternary glacial and alluvial deposits.
+The reserve lies within the Polissian lowland on the border of the Ukrainian Shield, a region of flat to gently undulating terrain underlain by Precambrian crystalline basement rocks covered by thick Quaternary glacial and alluvial deposits.
 The landscape is characterized by sandy glaciofluvial plains, peat bogs, and the broad floodplain of the Pripyat River.
 The predominant soils are sandy podzols and bog soils with relatively low capacity to bind radionuclides, which has implications for the long-term distribution of contamination through the ecosystem.

 Climate And Weather